 The first solicitor to conduct a war crimes trial in the Hague, Roger Sahota is one of London’s leading criminal lawyers with an internationally recognised reputation for taking on challenging and complex cases and a track record of many notable acquittals to his credit.

-Since returning to full time domestic practice in the UK in 2013 Roger has specialised in serious crime and in particular fraud and business crime.
-He specialises in confiscation law and challenging search warrants and charging decisions in the context of business crime investigations.
+Since returning to full time domestic practice in the UK in 2013 Roger has specialised in serious crime and in particular fraud and confiscation law.
+He has a niche in challenging search warrants and charging decisions in the context of business crime investigations.

 Roger’s background as a solicitor is unique as, in addition to his international profile, Roger is one of small number of solicitors to have conducted reported cases before the Court of Appeal as well as judicial review and confiscation appeals before the Admin Court and High Court.
 Roger has been variously described as “very able” and “one of the best criminal solicitors in the country” by some of the leading silks in the UK.